Potassium bitartrate: Chemistry

 Potassium bitartrate is the United States' National Institute of Standards and Technology's primary reference standard for a pH buffer.
 Using an excess of the salt in water, a saturated solution is created with a pH of 3.557 at 25 °C. Upon dissolution in water, potassium bitartrate will dissociate into acid tartrate, tartrate, and potassium ions.
 Thus, a saturated solution creates a buffer with standard pH.
 Before use as a standard, it is recommended that the solution be filtered or decanted between 22 °C and 28 °C.

 Potassium carbonate can be made by burning cream of tartar, which produces "potash" This process is now obsolete but produced a higher quality (reasonable purity) than "potash" extracted from wood or other plant ashes.

 Production

-In wine lees, tartaric acid mostly appears as potassium bitartrate (which barely dissolves) and, to a lesser extent, calcium tartrate, all mixed with dead yeast and other solids.
-Traditionally, you dry and grind the lees, dissolve the potassium bitartrate in hot water (around 70°C), filter out any solids, and then add calcium salts or lime to precipitate it as calcium tartrate.
+Potassium bitartrate is often produced as a by-product of winemaking.
+Lees (sediment) are collected following the fermentation process and dissolved in hot water, filtered, and cooled.
+Occasionally, excess tartaric acid is added to the lees to increase the saturation of potassium bitartrate in solution.
+Since the solubility of potassium bitartrate is highly dependent on temperature, the pure salt begins to crystallise out of solution, and can be collected via filtering once again.
+This solubility can also be exploited to produce potassium from Seignette's Salt (also known as Rochelle's Salt or potassium sodium tartrate).
+Acidification to pH 3.5 with small amounts of hydrochloric acid will precipitate potassium bitartrate.